microsoft/service-fabric-observer/README.md

 **Input**: JSON config file supplied by user, stored in PackageRoot/Observers.Data folder.
 This data contains JSON arrays objects which constitute Service Fabric Apps (identified by service URI's).
-Users supply Min/Max thresholds for CPU use, Memory use and Disk space.
-Memory values are supplied as (long) number of bytes...
-CPU and Disk Space values are provided as percentages (integers)...
+Users supply Error/Warning thresholds for CPU use, Memory use and Disk IO, ports.
+Memory values are supplied as number of megabytes...
+CPU and Disk Space values are provided as percentages (integers: so, 80 = 80%...)...
+**Please note that you can supply 0 for any of these setting.
+It just means that the threshold will be ignored.
+We recommend you do this for all Error thresholds until you become more comfortable with the behavior of your services and the machine-level side effects produced by them**.

 Example JSON config file located in **PackageRoot\\Observers.Data** folder (AppObserver.config.json):